 How to calculate TCS?

 TCS stands for Tax collected at Source.
-Here we have made an attempt to explain on “How to calculate TCS?”
+Here we have made an attempt to explain on “How to calculate TCS?”.
+Note that the same logic is applied for “How to calculate TCS on scrap value?” t0o as scrap sales is normally done for a customer who doesn’t pay taxes or its used for some other purpose.

-In business for certain transactions, Government expects us to withhold the taxes and pay it directly to Govt.
-For example Scrap sales etc.
+In business for certain transactions, Government expects us to withhold the taxes from total payments and pay it directly to Government.
+For example Scrap sales, eCommerce consumer sales etc.

 Now the calculation is as below.